bgd-labs/aave-proposals-v3/src/20240322_Multi_StablecoinIRUpdates/StablecoinIRUpdates.md

 This will help to maintain the competitiveness of Aave's stablecoin markets and ensure that the interest rates are aligned with the market conditions.

-THis will also increase Aave DAO revenue by increasing the utilization of stablecoins and cost of borrowing them.
+This will also increase Aave DAO revenue by increasing the utilization of stablecoins and cost of borrowing them.

 ## Specification